Published on June 7, 2016

 SOME FIGURES

 These calories are a conservative (emphasis on the word “conservative”) average.
-As with any hand-crafted food, calories in sushi, sashimi and rolls will vary in their sizes/weights and the content amount of condiments (i.e., rice vinegar, sugar, sesame seeds, tempura flakes, mayo, sweet sauce, chili sauce), fish and rice.
+As with any hand-crafted food, calories in sushi, sashimi and rolls will vary in their sizes/weights and the number of condiments (i.e., rice vinegar, sugar, sesame seeds, tempura flakes, mayo, sweet sauce, chili sauce), fish and rice.

 Click on graphic to enlarge.